-The training/workshops given at Cyberworkplace are inspired by modern teaching methods such as peer-to-peer techniques and project-based learning.
-They are suitable for beginners, but also for more advanced students.
+The training/workshops at Cyberworkplace are inspired by modern teaching methods such as peer-to-peer techniques and project-based learning.
+They are suitable for beginners, but also more advanced students.

 We are based in Rotterdam with the ambition to open up doors in other cities in The Netherlands, but also abroad.

 Since November 2019, Cyberworkplace has been recognized by the Dutch tax authorities as a Public Benefit Organization/ Algemeen Nut Beogende Instelling (ANBI) under tax number 857754397.
-It is a “label” awarded by the tax authorities for institutions that are fully committed to the public interest.
+It is a “label” awarded by the tax authorities for fully committed institutions to the public interest.
 Learn more here.

 Globally, businesses and governments are struggling to attract talented cybersecurity employees.
-This struggle is the result of a lack of skilled job-seekers and/ or employers looking at the wrong place(s).
+This struggle results from a lack of skilled job-seekers and/ or employers looking at the wrong place(s).

 Existing initiatives often aim at involving highly educated people, preferably with a technical or IT background.
 As a result of this one-sided focus, potential talents without an academic background or the “right” diplomas are excluded.